Claytor/data_talks_data_engineering_zoomcamp_2024/04-analytics-engineering/README.md

     select
         {{ dbt_utils.generate_surrogate_key(['vendor_id', 'pickup_datetime']) }} as trip_id,
     ```
+    > Note: I removed `trip_type` and `ehail` from `stg_green_taxidata` because they are not present in `stg_yellow_taxidata`.
+I believe this is because I'm using an imported public big query dataset.
+Code from the video should be modified in this way so that the unions will work.
 1) click `</> compile` key to see changes
+1) you can now apply the same template to `stg_yellow_tripdata` to add it to the pipeline.

 ## 4) Creating Seeds in DBT